cnai-ds/Crop-Yield-Prediction-Satellite-Image/README.md

 # Objective
+Harvest are naturally seasonal, meaning that once harvest season has passed, deliveries are made throughout the year, diminishing a fixed amount of initial stock.
+This means that there is a specific need to plan out the way stocks will be chipped off over time, in order not to initially over-sell (not as trivial as it sounds accounting for multiple qualities and geographic locations), optimize the use of logistics networks (Optimal Transport problem) and finally make smart pricing decisions.

-This project's objective is to mitigate the supply chain risks in food and agricultural sectors by predicting crop yields in France. <br>
+This project's objective is to mitigate the logistics and profitability risks for food and agricultural sectors by predicting crop yields in France. <br>
 The pipeline is to be integraged into [Agrisight®](https://agrisight.emerton-data.com/?page_id=320&lang=en) by [Emerton Data®](https://www.emerton-data.com/)

 # About our pipeline